NCEMS/pre-summit-foss/docs/02_managing_data.md

 -   R1. meta(data) are richly described with a plurality of accurate and relevant attributes
--   R1.1. (meta)data are released with a clear and accessible data usage license
+-   R2. (meta)data are released with a clear and accessible data usage license
--   R1.2. (meta)data are associated with detailed provenance
+-   R3. (meta)data are associated with detailed provenance
--   R1.3. (meta)data meet domain-relevant community standard
+-   R4. (meta)data meet domain-relevant community standard

 !!!
 Tip "Open vs. Public vs. FAIR"

-    FAIR does not demand that data be open: See one definition of open:
+    FAIR does not demand that data be open: See one definition of "Open":

     [http://opendefinition.org/](http://opendefinition.org/){target=_blank}